ogdenstudios/recipeswithoutblogs/README.md

 The following is a list of items I'd like to accomplish in the project.
 If you're looking to contribute, this is a great place to start.
 It's ordered from highest priority to lowest priority.

 1. Accessibility checks
-2. Thoroughly check HTML semantics and make improvements where possible
-3. Force SSL connections (once DNS config settles)
+2. Force SSL connections (once DNS config settles)
-4. DRY out the repetitive views
-5. Migrate to Rails 6
+3. Migrate to Rails 6
-6. Migrate to libsass (or off SASS in general)
+4. Migrate to libsass (or off SASS in general)
-7. Move secrets files to [encrypted credentials](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2) from Figaro
+5. Move secrets files to [encrypted credentials](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2) from Figaro
-8. Write tests
+6. Write tests
-9. Add search functions (by category, name, ingredients, etc.)
+7. Add search functions (by category, name, ingredients, etc.)
-10. Add pagination (not using the pagination gem - let's roll our own)
+8. Add pagination (not using the pagination gem - let's roll our own)